segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 Adobe Heartbeat is an Adobe Analytics add-on that allows you to collect video analytics data from [mobile applications, and Javascript or website sources](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/).

 > info ""
-> At this time, Adobe Heartbeat is only available for events sent device mode.
+> At this time, Adobe Heartbeat is only available for events sent using [device mode](/docs/connections/destinations/#connection-modes).

 Before you start, complete these required steps.